rosal3svictor/TypeScript/README.md

 1. Types are used by the TypeScript Compiler to analyze our code for errors.
 2. Types allow other engineers to understand what values are flowing around our codebase.
+3. They add an extra _sanity check_ during developing.

 # Why should I use TypeScript?